 Were you to witness both the reassembling and the smashing of the egg, the sequence of events would be of the same temporal order for both.
 It’s just that one — the re-assembling egg — is unusual.
 It’s still the case that, for you, in the strange event, the egg is smashed and then the egg is whole; for the typical event, the egg is whole and then the egg is smashed.
 Temporal order is captured by the ‘and then’: Smashed egg followed by whole egg.

 What Happens in Edge of Tomorrow

 One can make sense of the plot of Edge of Tomorrow if one does the following: When A ‘goes back in time’, A doesn’t necessarily go back in time at all.
 What happens is that everything in the universe reverses processes back to how it was at a certain point in time.
-Time itself mightn’t reverse in this case (if temporal order is more than typical physical order).
+Time itself doesn’t reverse – at least, if temporal order is more than typical physical order.
 All that happens is that physical signs of time reverse (again, this might be all you need for temporal order reversing — but I’m not assuming that).

 The process is like a fishing line: you throw it out then rewind it back in.
 Then throw it out again.